-Most solid-state combinatorial chemistry is conducted by using polymer beads 10 to $750\mu m$ in diameter.
-These heads swell in organic solvents, allowing the free diffusion of solvent and reagent into the interior of the bead and greatly expanding the available area for the attachment of product.

-The polymers are inert, except for the functional groups to which the molecules are attached.

-In general, the compounds to he synthesized are not attached directly to the polymer molecules.
-They are usually attached using a "linker" moiety that:

-- (a) enables attachment in a way that can be easily reversed without destroying the molecule that is being synthesized - (b) allows some room for rotational freedom of the molecules attached to the polymer.
+- Most solid-state combinatorial chemistry is conducted by using polymer beads 10 to 750μm in diameter.
+These beads swell in organic solvents, allowing the free diffusion of solvent and reagent into the interior of the bead and greatly expanding the available area for the attachment of product. - The polymers are inert, except for the functional groups to which the molecules are attached. - In general, the compounds to be synthesized are not attached directly to the polymer molecules.
+They are usually attached using a "linker" moiety that: - (a) enables attachment in a way that can be easily reversed without destroying the molecule that is being synthesized - (b) allows some room for rotational freedom of the molecules attached to the polymer. - In general, about 1 mmol of linker is attached per gram of solid support.

-Sometimes, the molecules attached to the polymer are used directly as substrates in in vitro assays without removing them from the polymer.

-In such cases, if the molecules are too tightly packed on the polymer, the enzyme molecules cannot gain access to the substrate.

-In general, about 1 mmnol of linker is attached per gram of solid support.

-The types of solid supports that are used include:

-- 1- Polystyrene resins.
-Polystyrene cross-linked with divinyl benzene (about 1% cross-linking).
-These are common resins used in site exclusion chromatography. - 2- TentaGel resins.
-Polystyrene in which some of the phenyl groups have polyethylene glycol (PEG) groups attached in the para position.
-The free OH groups of the PEG allow the attachment of compounds to be synthesized. - 3- Polyacrylamide resins.
-Like "super glue.' these resins swell better in polar solvents and, since they contain amide bonds, more closely resemble biological materials. - 4- Glass and ceramic beads.
-Not a type of organic resin but sometimes used when high-temperature or high-pressure reactions are needed.

-To support the attachment of a synthetic target, the polymer is usually modified by equipping it with a linker or anchor group.
-Such groups must be stable under the reaction conditions, but they must be susceptible to a "cleavage" reaction that allows removal of the product.